Trying out 100 Days of SwiftUI. This would probably be my 5th attempt for learning iOS/macOS development. ๐ค Hopefully I keep this up.

 2020/09/07

-๐ค I don't think I've ever wanted something like final class
+🤔 I don’t think I’ve ever wanted something like final class.

-are like type definitions? except you can define protocol extensions which would actually give objects that conforms to those protocol methods and vars? and extensions defaults can be overriden without override
+protocols are like type definitions? except you can define protocol extensions which would actually give objects that conforms to those protocol methods and vars? and extensions defaults can be overriden without override––Turns out this was explained in the next part, POP (11/5).

-with mutatability wasn't really explained but was tested.
-Specifically I thought Int
+extensions with mutatability wasn’t really explained but was tested.
+Specifically I thought Int being a class doesn’t need the mutating keyword when being extended in order to perform mutation, but it did?!

 I haven't watched any of the videos since they take much longer than reading.